Ashiya Dōman: Career

 In most of the literature up to the Edo Period, he is portrayed as having a rivalry with Abe no Seimei (considered the founder of Onmyōdō), being the "evil Dōman" (悪の道満), counterpart to the "Seimei of justice" (正義の晴明).
-He had power of jujutsu in no way inferior to that of Seimei.
+He had power of jujutsu (referring to spellcasting, written 呪術) in no way inferior to that of Seimei.
 He often tried to embarrass Seimei so that he could usurp his position.
 One noted story involved Dōman and the young Seimei in a divination duel to reveal the contents of a particular box.
 Dōman had another person put fifteen mandarin oranges into the box and "divined" that there were fifteen oranges in it.
 Seimei saw through the ruse, metamorphosed the oranges into rats, and stated that fifteen rats were in the box.
 When the rats were revealed, Dōman was shocked and defeated.

-Being finally being defeated by Seimei in a fight using shikigami, Ashiya Dōman was exiled to Harima Province.
+Being finally defeated by Seimei in a fight using shikigami, Ashiya Dōman was exiled to Harima Province.
 While Abe no Seimei was an onmyōji who was employed by Fujiwara no Michinaga, Dōman was an onmyōji who was employed by Fujiwara no Akimitsu.
 Akimitsu had a huge grudge against Fujiwara no Michinaga, because his daughter Enshi was the wife of the next Emperor of Japan, Prince Atsuakira, until the Prince abandoned her and their son to marry Michinaga's daughter.
 Legend says that the despair caused Enshi to fall ill and die, and so Akimitsu commissioned Ashiya Dōman to hex Michinaga.
 A curse caused all of Michinaga's daughters to die in quick succession, and the people who feared Akimitsu for what they assumed to be his divine power started calling him "Demonic Minister of the Left".
 There are also claims that a relative of Korechika, Takashina no Mitsuko, attempted to get Michinaga hexed, and was arrested for that.

 As the legend of Abe no Seimei spread, so did the legend of Dōman, and he has many alleged burial mounds (kubizuka) remaining in various parts of Japan.
 Also, Shoganji Temple in Nishikankicho Kishi in Kakogawa preserves the legend of Ashiya Dōman.